'Bloody Mouth' Skull

 #9219 - Instant Disguise 'RIP 2' Skull and #8919 - Glow in Dark Mask with Droop Collar.
 [Photo: John Louis]

 In 1998, Fun World developed a new innovative Bleeding Dripping mask series, which we detail on another page.
 The 'Living' skull was briefly included in the line up and is featured in the original patent sketches.
-However, a new design debuted in 1998 along side it as the primary mask, called the 'Steve' skull.
+However, a new design debuted in 1998 along side it and became the primary face used across many skeleton related mask and costume pieces, called the 'Steve' skull.
 Bleeding 'Skull' masks were used in costume variants as well.

 Bleeding 'Skull' masks including the 'Living' and 'Steve' skulls.